Fredmf/LeapMotionOculusKeyboard/README.md

 LeapMotionOculusKeyboard
 ========================

+(onetime project, Oculus DK1 and Leap Motion, no further development)

 http://www.youtube.com/watch?v=H08EVNUoAzE

 Educational Demonstrator, to research the use of the Leap Motion in Conjunction with the Oculus Rift to interact with virtual keyboard like interfaces.